OLD TOWN

 Old Town Bridge Tower

 The entrance gate from the Old Town to the Charles Bridge, designed by Petr Parler.
 One of the most beautiful Gothic towers in Europe.
 The tower contains copies of the enthroned figures of Charles IV and Wenceslas IV.
-Over the archway is a row of carved emblems of territories belonging to Charles' Empire.

 Clementinum